gaetanserre/L2RPN-2022_PPO-Baseline/README.md

 running these notebooks.

 ### Work in progress
-We used this code to generate the results of [Reinforcement learning for Energies of the future and carbon neutrality: a Challenge Design](https://arxiv.org/abs/2207.10330) but we are still working on cleaning it up.
+We used this code to make the experiments of [Reinforcement learning for Energies of the future and carbon neutrality: a Challenge Design](https://arxiv.org/abs/2207.10330) but we are still working on cleaning it up.